TRENT-OS/os_crypto/README.md

 ## Overview

-SEOS Crypto Library provides a library that allows components to run crypto routines either locally or via the CryptoServer
+OS Crypto Library provides a library that allows components to run crypto routines either locally or via the CryptoServer

 ## Usage